MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 # Get started with ScaleR and data analysis (Microsoft R)

-This tutorial that explains how to get started with ScaleR, a collection of proprietary functions in Microsoft R Client and R Server that are used for practicing data science at scale.
-Functions can be loosely categorized as data-oriented or platform-specific to tap into capabilities of a particular database system, operating system, or distributed file system.
+[ScaleR](scaler-user-guide-introduction.md) is a collection of proprietary functions in Microsoft R Client and R Server that are used for practicing data science at scale.

+To bring you up to speed, this article includes a quick start demonstrating data import and analysis over a small built-in data set.
+In a few short steps, you can get first-hand experience of the essential workflow.

+ScaleR functions are denoted with an **rx** or **Rx** prefix to make them readily identifiable.
+You can also work with base functions in the R language.
+ScaleR is built on the R language, and you can write scripts or code that use both in the same solution.

 ### Prerequisites

-To complete this tutorial as written, you will need about 15 minutes and the following components:
+To complete this quick start as written, you will need about 15 minutes and the following components:

 * [R Tools for Visual Studio download (RTVS)](https://www.visualstudio.com/vs/rtvs/)
 * [Microsoft R Client](rclient.md)

 Setup for **R Tools for Visual Studio** adds the R project template and optionally installs **Microsoft R Client**.

 Sample data comes with Microsoft R so once you have the tools, there is nothing more to download.

 *AirlineDemoSmall.csv* is the dataset used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The *AirlineDemoSmall.csv* file contains three columns of data: two numeric columns, *ArrDelay* and *CRSDepTime*, and a column of strings, *DayOfWeek*.
 The file contains 600,000 rows of data in addition to a first row with variable names.